 Russia has significantly reduced its gas supply to the European Union.
-This has led to a significant reduction in the supply of gas to Europe, which is only likely to be partially offset in the short term.
+This caused a major deficit in gas supply at the European level, which is likely to be offset only partially in the short term.

-CRE maintains its analysis concerning this criterion and considers that the installation of the FSRU in Le Havre would contribute considerably to the improvement of security of supply in France and Europe.
-The additional LNG import capacity available in the short term would indeed facilitate gas supply as from the winter of 2022/2023 for France and for Europe.
+At this stage, CRE considers that the installation of the FSRU in Le Havre would contribute considerably to the improvement of security of supply in France and Europe.
+The additional LNG import capacity available in the short term would indeed facilitate gas supply as from next winter for France and for Europe.
 Moreover, the FSRU would strengthen the resilience of the French gas system in the event of a loss of supply infrastructure.

-CRE therefore considers that the criteria related to security of supply are met.
+CRE therefore considers, at this stage, that the criteria related to security of supply are met.